 - Breakthrough Photography X4 52mm 6 Stop Neutral Density Filter ~ This thing is amazing

-- Semi home-made tripod with a Giottos 1004 head ~ Legs will be attached to my hiking poles.
-Pictures will be added to my review eventually.
+- Semi home-made tripod with a Giottos 1004 head

 - Neewer® USB Battery Charger for NP-FW50 Rechargeable Batteries